Brewers promote Matt Arnold to senior VP and general manager

 Brewers president of baseball operations David Stearns announced the move Thursday and said it “formalizes how we have operated over the last few years.”
 Stearns previously held the title president of baseball operations and general manager.

+“We’ve operated in a partnership mentality for some time now, so I don’t really see much changing from a day-to-day perspective,” Stearns said.
+“I think we’re going to move forward much in the way we have, which is really working together on everything we do.”

 Arnold, 41, joined the Brewers as a vice president and assistant general manager in October 2015.
-He was promoted to senior vice president and assistant general manager in June 2019.
+Arnold was promoted to senior vice president and assistant general manager in June 2019.

-“This move provides Matt with the deserved recognition of his tireless work and ensures that our baseball operations leadership group remains intact,” Stearns said in a statement.

 With Stearns and Arnold in the front office, the Brewers have reached the playoffs each of the last three years, something the franchise had never accomplished before.
 That included making it to the postseason under this year’s expanded playoff format with a 29-31 record.